After my previous post reviewing 4 other core subjects in phase 1. Now it’s time for phase 2.

 - Measurement Of Air Data Parameters

 - Alerting Systems & Proximity Systems

 Performance is a subject where you learn principles of flight in detail.
-The total number of questions are 35 and you may get up to 5-8 graph questions which may carry more marks depending on the difficulty.
+The total number of questions is 35 and you may get up to 5-8 graph questions which may carry more marks depending on the difficulty.
 The graph questions are based on CAP 698

 I almost failed this paper.
 My finals mark was 75%.
-I believe that I made mistake in the graph part which I was overconfident about.
+I believe that I made a mistake in the graph part which I was overconfident about.

 Total time: 1hr ( Not enough)